 ‘I’ve never met a homeschool mom (who home educated for more than a couple of years) who regretted her decision.
 But, I’ve met plenty of moms who have regretted sending their children to school.’ – Rebbecca Devitt, Why on Earth Homeschool

 ‘My kids were much better at getting along with people of all ages when they were homeschooled and were able to be cheerful and outgoing in public and get along with their peers and friends.
-They learnt to interact with the world in a much more real way than being expected only to know how to communicate with other kids their age.’ – Jenny Allen quoted in Why on Earth Homeschool.
+They learned to interact with the world in a much more real way than being expected only to know how to communicate with other kids their age.’ – Jenny Allen quoted in Why on Earth Homeschool.

 Don’t worry about socialization.
 Wherever people congregate, there is going to be interaction, socialization.”
 Where is it written that it needs to be in schools? – Mary Kay Clark

 Homeschoolers are in the minority.
 Those in the minority will always be a little weird.
-The chances are good that if school children were in the minority, they would be seen as weird. – Rebbecca Devitt quoted in Why on Earth Homeschool.
+The chances are good that if school children were in the minority, they would be seen as odd. – Rebbecca Devitt quoted in Why on Earth Homeschool.

 Thank goodness I was never sent to school: it would have rubbed off some of the originality. – Beatrix Potter